Case Study – Frosts Garden Centres

 The restaurant teams were keen to find a way to segregate and recycle their food waste.
 Each site operates a very busy restaurant with limited space for extra bins.

-The garden centres sell and dispose of a great deal of plastic plant pots and trays – all either polypropylene or polystyrene.
+The garden centres sell and dispose of a great deal of plastic pots and trays – all either polypropylene or polystyrene.
 These were either left for customers to dispose of or for the sites to place in the general waste bins.
+The organisation historically recycled less than 20% of its waste stream.

 The NRC approach offers customers a deep analysis of their current arrangements using audit and invoice data to develop a range of scenarios to model potential improvements.